View hot line data here

 Abuse, Neglect, Abandonment and Financial Exploitation (*Webinar Slides*)

-Ensuring the health and safety of program participants is one of the waiver assurances required by the Centers for Medicare and Medicaid Services.
+Ensuring the health and safety of program participants is one of the waiver assurances required by the Centers for Medicare and Medicaid Services (CMS).
 Additionally, state laws are in place requiring service coordinators and direct service providers to report abuse, neglect, abandonment and financial exploitation.
-Two webinars were held by OLTL in September 2013 to review these state laws and the reporting requirements now in place.
+Two webinars (see below) were held by OLTL in September 2013 to review state laws and current reporting requirements.

 A-Z Directory of Services